Please wait...

 Our robust moulded fibre egg packaging is 100% recyclable and biodegradable, which dovetails perfectly with the company's eco-friendly ethics.
 The cartons they use (the 12- and 18-egg HartVue and the 12-egg HartTop) enable very attractive pack designs, helping to build a loyal customer base.

+We were delighted to be able to pitch in with another amazing pack design to make their 130th anniversary celebration unmissable.
 Of course, with its extra-large advertising area, the HartTop carton was perfect for the job.
 It gave them ample space for QR codes as a window for consumers to read the story of Burnbrae Farms and their family history.

 "Sourcing high quality sustainable egg packaging to transport our fragile product has always been critically important to our business – so we appreciate the quality and innovation that the Hartmann team has given us over so many years."